 So I was surprised when my friend told me he booked one of the dates I had failed to find availability for.
 I assumed he made an inexperienced mistake, but he showed me his booking, and indeed, it said Intercontinental Moorea, in mid 2019, using a Chase Free night.
 How was this possible?
 Turns out, I was looking at Reward space, thinking it’s a perfect substitute for Free night space, while my friend checked Free night space and found a goldmine.

 We decided to use this advantage on the ultimate aspiration – an Overwater Bungalow at the Intercontinental Bora Bora Thalasso.
 This aspirational property only designates one room as a standard room (and it’s an OWB), meaning there’s only ever one room bookable on Reward points or Free night.
 It doesn’t get released into the Reward night inventory until a few months in advance.
 Using Free night though, it seems as long as the room is available on cash, you can book it.
-For example, here’s July 29, 2019 right before I booked it 🙂
+For example, here’s a day in July 2019:

 The same room is NOT available on Reward points, even though it’s clearly available on cash: